 Try with Web Apps

-The potential of React Native can be best tested with the web apps.
-Everything that works on Desktop may or may not work flawlessly on the smartphones.
+The potential of React Native can be best tested with web apps.
+Everything that works on Desktop may or may not work flawlessly on smartphones.
 Moreover, porting is also not easy.
-But with React Native, you can reuse the code from web apps to render the same views on the smartphones.
+But with React Native, you can reuse the code from web apps to render the same views on smartphones.
 This makes the task easier, specifically if you want to migrate a particular web app to mobile.